hubmapconsortium/azimuth-annotate/README.md

 Azimuth to ASCT+B Cell Type Mapping
 -------------------------

 The mapping from Azimuth cell types to ASCT+B cell types is described in JSON format in the ``data`` directory.
 There will be one mapping for each supported organ type and each mapping will follow the same format.
-The JSON contains two keys--``version`` and ``mapping``. ``mapping`` contains keys representing Azimuth cell types with values corresponding to ASCT+B cell types. ``version`` contains four keys described below
+The JSON contains two keys - ``versions`` and ``mapping``. ``mapping`` contains keys representing Azimuth cell types with values corresponding to ASCT+B cell types. ``versions`` contains three keys described below:

 Key | Description
 --- | ---